 Simple art baskets for toddlers

-The simple set up worked well when both of my kids were under 5 years of age.
+The simple setup worked well when both of my kids were under five.

-By placing the basket atop a shelf, my son could not reach it when he was in the crawling and mouthing stage.
+By placing the basket atop a shelf, my son could not reach it when he was crawling and mouthing.

 From left to right: